Diet

 Can Guinea Pigs Eat Cabbage Leaves?

 Guinea pigs can eat cabbage leaves.
-In fact, this should be the main part of the cabbage that you feed to your guinea pig.
+In fact, the leaves should be the main part of the cabbage that you feed to your guinea pig.

-Just be sure to avoid feeding your pet the core as it often causes digestive system issues.
-Your guinea pig will sustain the most nutrients by sticking with the leaves that are fresh and not wilted.
+Avoid feeding your pet the core, as it often causes digestive issues.
+Your guinea pig will get the most nutrients from leaves that are fresh and not wilted.

 Nutritional Value of Cabbage

-Cabbage provides a rich source of vitamin B9 and vitamin K essential to healthy guinea pig growth.
-Essential vitamins are important because they help prevent bleeding, while also helping prevent blood clotting.
+Cabbage provides a rich source of vitamin B9 and vitamin K, which are essential for healthy guinea pig growth.
+These vitamins help prevent bleeding while also helping with blood clotting.

-This vitamin is essential for the development of your guinea pig.
-Besides reducing inflammation, it improves digestive health and boosts the immune system.
+They’re essential for the development of your guinea pig.
+They reduce inflammation, improve digestive health, and boost the immune system.

-Cabbage is a good source of vitamins and minerals and other essential dietary supplements.
-They are used to maintain healthy heart health and control cholesterol levels.
+Cabbage is also a good source of other vitamins and minerals.
+These help maintain heart health and control cholesterol levels.

 Quick Facts